MatthewStanciu/music-timer/README.md

 ## "A little bit" of code cleanup?
 Are you aware that you're using 3 different HTTP request libraries to handle data?
 Yes.
 This project is a hack, and it's currently horrendous.
 I'm trying to get it to work in production before I fix the glaring issues with it.
 Leave me alone

+# To run locally
+1. Download this project
+2. cd into the project directory
+3. npm i
+4. now dev